 The European Union has set ambitious regulations in the field of transportation: by 2030, at least 32% of gross final energy consumption in each Member State must come from renewable sources.

 To help achieve this target and realize its ambition of becoming a biofuel market leader, TotalEnergies is aiming to increase its production and distribution of biofuels.
-In 2019, we blended 2.5 million metric tons of biofuels into our gasoline and diesel in Europe.
+In 2021, we marketed 3.3 million metric tons of biofuels worldwide.

 Since 2019, TotalEnergies' La Mède platform hosts France’s first world-class biorefinery.
 One of the largest in Europe, the facility has a production rate of 500,000 metric tons of high-quality HVO-type biofuel per year.